CarlosEduardoBr04/CarlosEduardoBr04/README.md

 ---

-👋 Immersed in the technology universe, currently studying Multiplatform Software Development at college, and passionate about every line of code I write.
+👋 Hello, I'm Eduardo, also called Kdu!
+Passionate about tech and now graduated in Multiplatform Software Development.

 💡 I firmly believe that continuous learning is the key to growth.
 Always on the lookout for new challenges to broaden my horizons in the vast world of programming.